jdriscoll/jdriscoll.github.com/blog/_posts/2012-12-02-Going-off-the-Book.md

 _Knight to Cocoa Touch_

 At this point our framework may provide us with the option of using pre-made templates or scaffolding to get started with.
-[Xcode](https://developer.apple.com/xcode/) comes with templates for several application types and web frameworks such as [Ruby on Rails](http://rubyonrails.org/) or [Django](https://www.djangoproject.com/) often come with a way to automatically generate a basic project structure to build upon.
+[Xcode](https://developer.apple.com/xcode/) comes with templates for numerous application types and web frameworks such as [Ruby on Rails](http://rubyonrails.org/) or [Django](https://www.djangoproject.com/) often come with a way to automatically generate a basic project structure to build upon.

 _Queen to Single View Application template_

 This is our opening.
 We have made our own choices but they are not unique to us.
 More than likely many others have made the exact same moves up to this point.
 For better or worse.
 It’s only once we go “off book” that things get exciting.
 From this point on the roads aren’t paved and we have only our own experience and creativity to rely on.
 Like chess, this is where the game becomes unpredictable and where, more importantly, it gets fun.

 How many developers are, at this very moment, staring at a brand new Xcode project?
 How many have just generated a new Ruby on Rails application?
-Many of these projects will never see the light of day, but any one of them could [change the world](http://en.wikipedia.org/wiki/WorldWideWeb).
+Many of these projects will never see the light of day but any one of them could [change the world](http://en.wikipedia.org/wiki/WorldWideWeb).
 This is what keeps me excited about software development.
 The joy of creating something no one has ever seen before.
 The challenge of solving new problems.
-The exhilaration of going “off book”.
+The thrill of going “off book”.